RelationalAI SDK for Python

 def oceans = {"Arctic"; "Atlantic"; "Indian"; "Pacific"; "Southern"} """

-If the database already contains an installed model with the same given name, then it is replaced by the new one.
+If the database already contains an installed model with the same name as the newly installed model, then the new model replaces the existing one.

 If you need to load from a file, you can read it into a string first.
 For example: